Air Quality Monitoring

 View more information on inversion layers on our web page

-The Marlborough District Council monitors PM10 concentrations relative to the NES at an air monitoring site in Redwoodtown.
+The Marlborough District Council monitors PM10 concentrations relative to the NES at two monitoring sites in Redwoodtown, Blenheim and Memorial Park, Picton.

 Live information can be found on the Land Air Water Aotearoa (LAWA) website: